yscialom/pinanas/README.md

 Start
 =====

-From your installation directory, run `docker-compose --profile OK up -d`.
+From your installation directory, run `docker-compose up -d`.